websanco/liferay-learn/docs/dxp/latest/en/building-applications/remote-apps/remote-apps-tutorials/using-routes-with-a-basic-remote-app.md

 1. Click *Publish*.

-This adds the files to the Liferay Document Library and assigns them unique WebDAV URLs, which you'll use to create the Remote App.
+This adds the files to the Liferay Document Library and assigns them unique WebDAV URLs, which you'll use to create the remote app.

 To view each file's URL, click the *Info* icon (![Info Icon](../../../images/icon-information.png)) and select one of the files at a time.
 Copy each file's *WebDAV URL* and save them for use in the next step.